20 Pantry Snacks Every New Mom Should Have After Baby - Baby Chick

 Justin's nut butter packets

-Individual portion-sized nut butter packets are an accessible way to spice up fresh fruit and vegetables.
-They also help keep your serving size measured to prevent overeating.
+Individual portion-sized nut butter packets are a convenient way to add a touch of flavor to fresh fruit and vegetables.
+They also help keep your serving size measured, preventing overeating.

 8. Whole Fruit and Nut Bars